Bulk dissipation in the quantum anomalous Hall effect: Exponential fits in the prebreakdown regime

-Fig. \ref{fig: sup hbcd exp}a has been adapted from the supplemental material of \cite{Fox2018} and shows the longitudinal conductivity of Hall bar devices $2A$--$C$ as a function of $E_{avg}$.
+Fig. \ref{fig: sup hbcd exp}a shows the longitudinal conductivity of Hall bar devices $2A$-$C$ as a function of $E_{avg}$.
 This data was taken with the gate of each device tuned near optimum ($V_g \approx V_g^{opt}$) and at zero external magnetic field ($B = 0$ T).
-In 2018 it was found that fitting of these data to Eq. (\ref{eq: expfit}) for $E_{avg} \leq 26 $ $\upmu$V/$\upmu$m yielded similar values for the parameter $a$ for all three devices (rows 1--3 of Table \ref{tab:table1}) with $a = 600$ nm $\pm$ 10\% for all.
+In 2018 it was found that fitting of these data to Eq. (\ref{eq: expfit}) for $E_{avg} \leq 26 $ $\upmu$V/$\upmu$m yielded similar values for the parameter $a$ for all three devices (rows 1-3 of Table \ref{tab:table1}) with $a = 600$ nm $\pm$ 10\% for all.
 The fitted prefactor $\sigma_0$ was less consistent between devices, differing by nearly a factor of 5 between deceives $2A$ and $2C$.
 We believe some of this discrepancy can be attributed to material inhomogeneities~\cite{Fox2018} as well as partial demagnetization of the devices.
 In the Corbino devices this partial demagnetization was seen to increase $\sigma_{xx}$ in the low-bias regime (Fig. 4a of the main text).
-Because the Hall bar data was taken at zero field, it is conceivable that varying degrees of demagnetization could explain not only the spread in the Hall bar data at low bias but the variation in the fitted prefactor, $\sigma_0$, as well.\\ \tab We find the exponential dependence of $\sigma_{xx} $ on $E_{avg}$ in the prebreakdown regime for three Corbino devices, $C_1$, and $C_2$ and $C_3$, to be identical to that observed in the Hall bar devices (rows 4--6 of Table \ref{tab:table1}).
+Because the Hall bar data was taken at zero field, it is conceivable that varying degrees of demagnetization could explain not only the spread in the Hall bar data at low bias but the variation in the fitted prefactor, $\sigma_0$, as well.\\ \tab We find the exponential dependence of $\sigma_{xx} $ on $E_{avg}$ in the prebreakdown regime for three Corbino devices, $C_1$, and $C_2$ and $C_3$, to be identical to that observed in the Hall bar devices (rows 4-6 of Table \ref{tab:table1}).
 Again $a = 600$ nm $\pm$ 10\% for all.
-Figs. \ref{fig: sup expfits c1 comp}(b)--(d) show the longitudinal conductivity of each of the three Corbino devices as a function of $E_{avg}$ as well as the fits to Eq. (\ref{eq: expfit}) (fit range shown as a solid line and extrapolated values at higher fields is shown by the dashed line.)
-This data was taken with the gate of each device tuned near optimum ($V_g \approx V_g^{opt}$) and under a 500 mT external magnetic field ($B = 0.5$ T).
-It is important to note that due to noise and measurement accessibility constraints, the lower bound for the fit range of the Corbino data is $E_{avg} = 10$ $\upmu$V/$\upmu$m ($E_{avg} = 12$ $\upmu$V/$\upmu$m for device $C_2$); this was not done for the Hall bar measurements due to the use of a cryogenic current comparator (CCC) system which allows for precise measurements of current and voltage (1 part in $10^9$) even at the lowest values of bias \cite{Drung2009}.
+Figs. \ref{fig: sup expfits c1 comp}(b)-(d) show the longitudinal conductivity of each of the three Corbino devices as a function of $E_{avg}$ as well as the fits to Eq. (\ref{eq: expfit}) (fit range shown as a solid line and extrapolated values at higher fields is shown by the dashed line.)
+This data was taken with the gate of each device tuned near optimum ($V_g \approx V_g^{opt}$) and under a 0.5~T external magnetic field ($B = 0.5$ T).
+It is important to note that due to noise and measurement accessibility constraints, the lower bound for the fit range of the Corbino data is $E_{avg} = 10$ $\upmu$V/$\upmu$m ($E_{avg} = 12$ $\upmu$V/$\upmu$m for device $C_2$).
+This was not necessary for the Hall bar data because longitudinal measurements were performed using the current source and high-input-impedance nanovoltmeter of a cryogenic current comparator (CCC) system\cite{Drung2009}, allowing for more precise measurements.
 Additionally due to the slightly reduced value of $V_c$ observed in devices $C_1$ and $C_2$ the upper bound of the fit was chosen to be $E_{avg} = 25$ $\upmu$V/$\upmu$m as opposed to $E_{avg} = 26$ $\upmu$V/$\upmu$m for device $C_3$.
 Notably, the fitted value of $\sigma_0$ for the Corbino devices varies by less than a factor of 2 between devices.
-Given that these data were taken under an applied field of 500 mT, this finding is consistent with our belief that partial demagnetization is responsible for some of the variation in $\sigma_0$ observed in the Hall bar data.
+Given that these data were taken under an applied field of 0.5~T, this finding is consistent with our belief that partial demagnetization is responsible for some of the variation in $\sigma_0$ observed in the Hall bar data (where the gate voltage of each device was modulated under zero magnetic field).